-Drivers need to call upon increasing use of sensory skills with the ever growing number of vehicles using our roads and vision provides approximately 95% of the sensory input to the brain required for driving.
+Drivers increasingly need to call upon a huge amount of sensory skills and information with the ever-growing number of vehicles using our roads and vision provides approximately 95% of the sensory input to the brain required for driving.

-Polarised LensesGlare when driving during daylight hours is not just inconvenient - it is dangerous.
-Many drivers regularly take unnecessary risks, not because they drive too fast or ignore road signs, but because they fail to wear sunglasses with polarised lenses; which leaves even safe drivers vulnerable to the dangers of glare.
-Roads create glare when the sun reflects from the surface because they are in a horizontal plane to the driver’s eye.
+- Polarised sunglasses provide unbeatable protection from glare especially when driving.
+Oncoming cars and roads create glare when the sun reflects from the surface.
 This polarising effect is increased when the road is wet and the sun is low in the sky, but in any conditions some glare can be present.
 The car’s interior compounds the problem, with glare being reflected from the dashboard onto the back surface of the windscreen.

 - Drivewear® lenses provide glare protection through polarisation and photochromic technology.
 So they are capable of sensing and reacting to varying light conditions both outside and behind the windscreen of the car.
 From bright sunlight accompanied by intense, blinding glare, to overcast inclement conditions, Drivewear lenses provide the wearer with the appropriate visual solution.